Find paid work, earn, travel and explore New Zealand!

 Absolute NZ Jobs

 6 nights’ of dorm-share accommodation in 4-star hostels is included.
 This includes 3 nights in a centrally-located hostel in the lively city of Auckland.
+You will usually stay in 4 bed, single sex dorms however during busy periods you may stay in 6 bed dorms.
 Facilities at this hostel include:

 At busy times of year it is possible you may stay in a different 4-star hostel in Auckland with similar facilities.